Umami Pot

 Step 2

-Heat sesame oil in a pan.
-Once the pan is hot, add the pepper pieces and sauté over medium heat until they soften.
-Then, turn off the heat and mix in shio kombu to blend the flavors.
+Heat sesame oil in a pan and sauté the peppers over medium heat until they are tender.
+Then, stir in shio kombu to combine the flavors.

 To store